• Skip to primary navigation

 What can kids eat at Qdoba that is gluten-free?

-I get asked this all the time since my kids do go with me to Qdoba quite often.
-The truth is the kids' menu items at Qdoba aren't great for being gluten-free.
+I'm asked this all the time since my kids often accompany me to Qdoba.
+The truth is, the kids' menu items at Qdoba aren't great for being gluten-free.
 However, you can order a mini bowl (a smaller version of the full-size bowl) for kids.
 Then you can fix it any way you like, or you know they will eat it.
-You can also just share a larger regular bowl between kids or with your kids, depending on how much they eat.
+You can also share a larger regular bowl between kids or with your kids, depending on how much they eat.

 My kids are older now, so they get their own regular bowls.